 Cbre

-In Europe, CBRE projects hyperscaler self-build capacity growth will outpace colocation supply expansion, though overall absorption in 2025 may be weaker than anticipated.
-This introduces a nuance regarding absorption rates despite strong underlying capacity build-out trends.
-CBRE's evolving position solidifies around infrastructure enablement as the key determinant moving toward 2026, particularly in the US, where rapid connection of ready capacity is paramount.
+Globally, CBRE projects that while hyperscaler self-builds may grow faster than colocation supply in Europe, overall absorption in 2025 could be weaker than initially anticipated.
+This introduces a nuance to absorption rates despite strong underlying capacity build-out.
+The firm's evolving position highlights infrastructure enablement as the key determinant for future sector capacity, particularly in the US, where rapid connection of ready capacity is paramount.

 Coverage